Urban Logistics REIT

 - A 63,488 sq ft warehouse in Aylesford Way, Thatcham, bought for £8.7m at a NIY of 5.8%.
 It is located near junction 12 of the M4 motorway and is let to Offsite Storage and Integrated Services Ltd, on a lease expiring in 2029.

 SHED’s top 10 tenants account for 39.2% of its contracted rent and are made up of largely global 3PL operators, as shown in Figure 6.
-The manager states that a large proportion of the SME category (36% of portfolio – as shown in Figure 7) is also made up of smaller 3PL companies.
+The manager states that a large proportion of the small and medium-sized enterprises (SME) category (36% of portfolio – as shown in Figure 7) is also made up of smaller 3PL companies.
 ‘Third-party logistics’ refers to the outsourcing of e-commerce logistics processes and includes inventory management, warehousing, and fulfilment.
 They typically run contracts for e-commerce companies from their sites.
 SHED’s third largest tenant, Culina Group, is the logistics arm of the Müller Group – the multinational dairy giant.
 The Unipart Group is running a contract on behalf of the NHS.
 SHED’s current second largest tenant is Asfordby Storage & Haulage, which is the tenant at its recently acquired East Midlands Logistics Hub asset.
 The company will move out at the end of its lease in 2023, with SHED’s manager in discussions with prospective tenants.
 Other top 10 tenants that may not be household names include Fidens Studios, which provides production space for a large US studio.

 Figure 8 shows that 79% of tenants across SHED’s portfolio have been rated low/low-moderate risk (as a percentage of contracted rental income) by Dun and Bradstreet (down from 86% on 31 March 2022).
-The fall reflects recent, planned acquisitions of assets with higher risk tenants on short-term leases that the manager says provide asset management and re-letting potential.
+The fall reflects recent, planned acquisitions of assets with higher risk tenants on short-term leases that provide asset management and re-letting potential.

 Asset management initiatives